QuarkNerd/blog/cprice/_posts/2015-08-06-an-adventure-in-svg-filter-land.md

 The story starts with [Coinbase](https://www.coinbase.com/), a well-known(/funded) Bitcoin company.
 I was hunting for a freely available streaming data feed that we could use to provide some more realistic examples.
 A Bitcoin feed is the obvious choice, they're generally a lot more accessible without onerous licensing agreements and despite (because of?) recent turbulent times, are far more interesting than most financial products.

-As you'd expect, the [Coinbase Exchange](https://exchange.coinbase.com/) has an [API](https://docs.exchange.coinbase.com/) and the [public market data](https://docs.exchange.coinbase.com/#market-data) is freely-available in historic and streaming forms.
-I quickly knocked up a [little wrapper](http://scottlogic.github.io/d3fc/components/data/coinbase.html) to make the historic API easier to deal with and was about to start on a pretty boring example when I noticed a tab I still had open -
+As you'd expect, the [Coinbase Exchange](https://exchange.coinbase.com/) has an [API](https://docs.gdax.com/) and the [public market data](https://docs.gdax.com/#market-data) is freely-available in historic and streaming forms.
+I quickly knocked up a little wrapper which has evolved into [this](https://d3fc.io/api/financial-feed-api.html) to make the historic API easier to deal with and was about to start on a pretty boring example when I noticed a tab I still had open -

 <img src="{{ site.github.url }}/cprice/assets/svg-filters/coinbase.png" alt="Coinbase Exchange homepage screenshot" width="878"/>